How to Deal with Passive Aggressive Colleagues

 In addition to emotional support, practical support goes a long way too.
 When contemplating seeking help, an individual may get put off as they may not know where to start.
 This, in itself, can feel very overwhelming.
 Ask your loved one about their preferences regarding what kind of help they would feel comfortable with and help them to find a suitable therapist that fits their needs.
 Contact clinics on their behalf and research the specialities of various psychologists to determine a good fit.

-Once your loved one is ready to seek professional help, you can suggest the possibility of accompanying them to see a clinical psychologist.
+Once your loved one is ready to seek professional help for their mental health concerns, you can suggest the possibility of accompanying them to see a clinical psychologist.
 Some people may feel scared of seeing a therapist alone, so it helps to offer to go with them until they are comfortable.
 You can sit in the waiting room during their first few sessions.
 Assure them that you won’t ask any questions about what was discussed during the session unless they wish to share.

 Educating them on what the therapy process entails might also help to ease any worries that they may have.
 We have a helpful resource on what to expect when coming for therapy that you might find useful!